nuitrcs/command-line-bash-scripting/my_version.md

 script.
 If you shell is using Bash, then we can call this file a Bash script.

-Let's start with a simple command and reproduce its function the using a script.
+Let's start with a simple command and reproduce its function using a script.
 We will use some input files from "shell-novice-data" folder.

 Remember `head` command prints out a number of lines from the top of the